 Coin Support is a startup that provides an easy way into the new world of cryptocurrency.

-comprehensive consulting service which makes their customers crypto ready and confident for their first cryptocurrency transactions.
+Thanks to the deep technical understanding of blockchain, the company provides a comprehensive consulting service which makes their customers crypto ready and confident for their first cryptocurrency transactions.

 The Coin Support website is hosted on Kubernetes infrastructure because it allows excellent scalability and ensures perfect observability.
 In case of an outage of some services, self-healing is built-in.

+Nevertheless, also an application running on self-healing infrastructure needs monitoring.
 The Coin Support Team wants to be informed if there is something terrible happening on the infrastructure layer as well as the service and application layer and whenever possible from

 one source of truth.

 Because of the relationship between Performetriks and Coin Support, Dynatrace came to the rescue.
 Performetriks has longtime experience with Dynatrace and uses it a lot because it provides an easy way to integrate a single source of truth to monitor the entire software stack.
 The additional artificial intelligence called Davis in Dynatrace makes it easy to find the root cause of performance hotspots.